-CAPCOG is under three SBITA agreements for the acquisition of software.
-An initial SBITA liability was recorded in the amount of \$3,815,522 during the current fiscal year.
-As of September 30, 2023, the value of the SBITA liability was \$2,934,674.
+During the current fiscal year, CAPCOG entered into two new SBITAs and an extension of existing agreement.
+An initial SBITA liability was recorded in the amount of \$2,804,434 during the current fiscal year.
+As of September 30, 2024, the value of the SBITA liability was \$4,420,631.
 There are no variable payments.
-CAPCOG is required to make monthly principal and interest payments in the range of \$1,827 to \$84,230.
-The SBITA has an interest rate of 6.09%.
-Two agreements mature in fiscal year 2026 and the third agreement matures in 2027.
-The value of the right-to-use asset as of the end of the current fiscal year was \$3,867,720. and had accumulated amortization of \$984,081.
+CAPCOG is required to make monthly principal and interest payments in the range of \$1,898 to \$84,230.
+The SBITAs have an estimated incremental borrowing rate of interest rate of 5.31% to 6.09%.
+The software agreements have a remaining estimated useful life of one year to five years.
+The value of the right-to-use asset as of the end of the current fiscal year was \$6,672,154 and had accumulated amortization of \$2,502,850.
 There are no commitments under SBITAs before the commencement of the subscription term.
-The future principal and interest SBITA payments as of September 30, 2023, were as follows:
+The future principal and interest SBITA payments as of September 30, 2024, were as follows: